Sabbath – First of the Feasts?

 By the seventh day God completed His work which He had done, and He rested on the seventh day from all His work which He had done.
 Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made (Genesis 2:2-3).

 Unlike the moedim, the seventh day – the Sabbath – is not dependent on the sun, moon or stars, which were themselves created on the fourth day.
-The Sabbath is simply every seventh day, independent of the phase of the moon.
+The Sabbath is simply every seventh day, independent of the phase of the moon or the solar cycle.

 Sabbath Primacy